Chapter 5: Pandas#

 mass[2]

-Unlike other multi-element objects seen so far, data in a Series can be accessed using indices different from the default (i.e., 0, 1, 2, etc…) values.
-That is, custom indices can be assigned using the index argument shown below.
+Unlike most other multi-element objects seen so far, data in a Series can be accessed using indices different from the default (i.e., 0, 1, 2, etc…) values.
+That is, custom row labels can be assigned using the index= argument shown below.

 index=('H', 'He', 'Li', 'Be', 'B')